DO WITH CHAT

 3. Net recovered revenue per 1000 abandoned carts.

-4. Block and report rate (keep under 0.05% to protect template quality).
+4. Block and report rate (keep under 0.05% to protect deliverability).

 We were running cart-recovery on email at a 2% recovery rate.
-WhatsApp took us to 47% in the first month, and the templates have not been blocked once.
+WhatsApp took us to 47% in the first month, and the messages have not been blocked once.

 Founder, D2C skincare brand (Do With Chat client)